Icinga/icingaweb2-module-graphite/doc/06-Development.md

 With this config Icinga will (also) "monitor" dummy services yielding random perfdata as expected by the graph templates.

-I. e.: If that Icinga is also writing to the Graphite that is read by this module, you'll get dummy graphs for all templates.
+I. e.: If that Icinga is also writing to the Graphite that is read by your Icinga Web Graphite Integration, you'll get dummy graphs for all templates.